jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/README.md

 <u>As such, the value of Sysmon Event ID 3 is</u> ***"which process has accessed what destination address & port"***.
 Even if there is a proxy server in between the client to the Internet, we need to ask ourselves how frequent is it for non-browser processes communicating at port 80 &/or 443.

+*To make it harder for defenders to detect, a careful adversary may just inject codes into a browser & perform the Internal Reconnaissance with that process.
+So it also make sense to be able to record "cross-process" activities, which is recorded by Sysmon too.*